spangiafora/pegpuzzle/README.md

 August 21 - I just played around with it and it will build and run.
 I had incompatible versions of software on my machine.

-August 23, 2018  - Got it to produce the correct results.  --Now I need to remember how to re-enable the scala unit tests.-- September 2 - Turns out I was running an old old old version of sbt.
+August 23, 2018  - Got it to produce the correct results.  ~~Now I need to remember how to re-enable the scala unit tests.~~ September 2 - Turns out I was running an old old old version of sbt.
 Removed and reinstalled and the tests run.

 pegpuzzle
 =========